ColiseoSoftware/hypervbackup/README.md

 outputformat        Backup archive name format. {0} is the VM's name, {1} the VM's GUID and {2} is the current date and time.
-Default: "{0}_{2:yyyyMMddHHmmss}.zip" s, singlevss        Perform one single snapshot for all the VMs. compressionlevel    (Default: 6) Compression level, between 0 (no compression) and 9 (max. compression).
+Default: "{0}_{2:yyyyMMddHHmmss}.zip" s, singlevss        Perform one single snapshot for all the VMs. compressionlevel    (Default: 6) Compression level, between 0 (no compression) and 9 (max. compression). cleanoutputbydays   Delete all files in the output folder older than x days.
+TOTALLY OPTIONAL.
+USE WITH CAUTION. cleanoutputbymb     Delete older files in the output folder if total size is bigger then x Megabytes.
+TOTALLY OPTIONAL.
+USE WITH CAUTION.
 ```

 For example, if you want to backup the Mail Server virtual machine on \\\shared\backups folder you use: